 - Red Bull Media House: Well, the first thing that comes to mind is, of course, the already mentioned Red Bull Media House.
 It includes many online services such as Red Bull TV, Servus TV, Terra Mater, Red Bull TV Online, The Red Bulletin, Red Bull Mobile and so on.
 These are all video services, online video services that share valuable content with the fans and the users of each platform in particular.
 They allowed Red Bull to grow as an influencer company in today’s online multimedia market and grow awareness of their brand through ingenious and original campaigns.

 - Social media engagement.
 Red Bull is more than an energy drinks company and more than a simple online video sharing platform.
-They have a social media presence as well and it is as engaging as possible when it comes to social media marketing.
+They have a social media presence as well and it is as engaging as possible when it comes to social media marketing (like Twitter marketing).
 How and why are they better than other companies?
 Well, for once, they do not stick to what they are selling.
 Yes, the brand is important but it is not everything.
 They built their reputation through effective social media strategies and whilst their product is indeed premium, their content is premium as well.
 For example, there are more than 48 millions followers on RBs Facebook page.
 Impressive, yes, but this is not a random fact.
 They share content based on video but they share exactly what their fans need to see.
 And this is one of the keys that lead to success.

 Use a Content Delivery Network